Miyako, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to find the correct type.
-The majority of adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. It's important that you get the correct kind.
+Most adapters on sale are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most places.

 Airplane phone mount